waikato-datamining/spectral-data-converter/plugins/spectrum-to-sampledata.md

 * accepts: sdc.api.Spectrum2D
 * generates: sdc.api.SampleData

 Extracts the sample data from the spectrum and forwards it.
+Ensures that the sample ID is present.

 ```
 usage: spectrum-to-sampledata [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
                               [-N LOGGER_NAME] [--skip]

 Extracts the sample data from the spectrum and forwards it.
+Ensures that the
+sample ID is present.

 options:
   -h, --help            show this help message and exit